JetBrains/kotlin-multiplatform-dev-docs/topics/create-kotlin-multiplatform-library.md

    ./gradlew build
    ```

-You can see the successful output in the **Build** console.
+You can see the successful output in the **Build** tool window.

 ## Publish your library to the local Maven repository

-Your multiplatform library is ready for publishing locally so that you can add it in other projects within the same machine.
+Your multiplatform library is ready for publishing locally so that you can use it in other projects on the same machine.

 To publish your library, use the [`maven-publish`](https://docs.gradle.org/current/userguide/publishing_maven.html) Gradle plugin as follows: